Kentrail Davis: Professional career

 Eligible for the 2009 MLB Draft, the Milwaukee Brewers selected Davis in the first round, with the 39th overall selection.
 He signed with the Brewers, receiving a $1.2 million signing bonus.
 In 2010, his first professional season, he played for the Wisconsin Timber Rattlers of the Class A Midwest League and the Brevard County Manatees of the Class A-Advanced Florida State League, was limited by a hamstring injury.
 He returned to Brevard County for the 2011 season.
 In 2012, he played for the Huntsville Stars of the Class AA Southern League.
 The Brewers invited Davis to spring training as a non-roster invitee in 2013.
+During the 2013 season, the Brewers promoted Davis to the Nashville Sounds of the Class AAA Pacific Coast League.

 On May 22, 2014, Davis hit for the cycle in a game for Huntsville.
 During the 2014 Winter Meetings, the Los Angeles Angels of Anaheim selected Davis in the Class AAA phase of the Rule 5 draft.
 They assigned him to the Arkansas Travelers of the Class AA Texas League to start the 2015 season.
 In June 2015 he was then released from the Arkansas Travelers.